inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

    - Inferno's simulated CARIN server does not support all required search parameters on the ExplanationOfBenefit resource, including service-date, service-start-date, billable-period-start, type, and _include=ExplanationOfBenefit:insurer.
 Inferno recognizes searches made using those parameters and will give the client credit for having performed them, but will always return an OperationOutcome indicating failure.
    - Testers must manually configure their client system to connect to a specific target patient and ingest specific curated sample CARIN data.
 Future versions of the tests may allow more flexibility in the patient identity and the associated data.
    - Testers must attest to their system's ability to process and retain all received information.
 Currently, this is implemented as a single test.
 Future versions of the tests may split this test out into different attestations per profile or other more fine-grained organization.
+   - This test kit contains basic SMART App Launch capabilities that may not be complete.
+In particular, refresh tokens are not currently supported and scopes are not precise.
+To provide feedback and input on the design of this feature and help us prioritize improvements, submit a ticket [here](https://github.com/inferno-framework/carin-for-blue-button-test-kit/issues).